 What is it?

-School Councils are democracy in action.
+School Councils are democracy, a British value, in action.
 The School Council of Moortown Primary consists of two representatives of each class, from Reception to Year 6.
 The Council meets frequently, at least once every half-term, to express views and make decisions.

 Staff are always keen to know the views of our pupils.
 For example, following curriculum-themed weeks we meet with the School Council to know more about what went well – councillors tell us they enjoy having visitors in school and mixing classes up to work with children from different year groups.